AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ObjectWithAMLAttributes/New_RefUriAttribute.md

 ObjectWithAMLAttributes.New_RefUriAttribute Method
 ==================================================
-AutomationML 2.1 APICreates a new RefURI attribute for the [CAEXBase][1] object if none exists.
+Creates a new RefURI attribute for the [CAEXBase][1] object if none exists.
 The RefURI attribute value is set to the provided Uri.

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)